 Experiential or Process Oriented Attachment Therapy:

 When in need of deeper healing and resolution, bottom up approaches or so called -process oriented therapies- are more effective.
 Why?
 Because in addition, to talk therapy, they are going to activate your nervous system, so past memories can be process and new and healthier neuropathways can be created.
 Some of those modalities are:

 EMDR is an effective method of psychotherapy used for a wide variety of life concerns including:

-- All types of trauma: one time incidents and pervasive trauma such as ordinary, relational and developmental trauma.
+- All types of trauma: one-time incidents and Complex PTSD trauma (relational and developmental trauma.

 - Addictive Behaviors